 - What is a good social response to the disruption?

-My Robot Wants Your Job—YES
+Continue reading My Robot Wants Your Job—NO

 “As industrial robots go from being caged and very expensive (and high-maintenance) to affordable and collaborative, six in 10 manufacturers are expected to begin deploying robotics technology across a wide range of tasks (including assembly and materials handling),” say Daniel Araya and Christopher Sulavik in a recently posted Brookings Institute blog.